 Here are 4 common myths about Tommy John surgery:

-- Everyone returns from Tommy John surgery.
+Everyone returns from Tommy John surgery.
 That is false.
 Although the numbers continue to improve with the more we know about the rehabilitation process, it is still estimated that only 80-90% of athletes return to their sport at pre-surgery level.
 Keep in mind that returning from surgery is never a guarantee.
-There are a lot of factors involved in return to sport after such a traumatic surgery, one I think is often overlooked is the psychological aspect.
-It is hard to trust your arm again and throw as hard as you can after having Tommy John surgery and going through the lengthy recovery process.
+There are a lot of factors involved in return to sport after such a traumatic surgery.
+I think is often overlooked is the psychological aspect.
+It is hard to trust your arm again and throw as hard as you can after having Tommy John surgery because of going through the lengthy recovery process.
 Nobody wants to go through that twice.